-The origins of the Madrid we know today lie in the village surrounding this ancient Arabic-then-Spanish military defence-post in the Castilian mountains.
+The origins of the Madrid we know today lie in the village surrounding this ancient Arabic-then-Spanish military defense-post in the Castilian mountains.

 Madrid was ruled by the Romans from the 2nd century and was later occupied by the moors, until 1083, when the Spanish ruled again.

 The Madrid Metro was commissioned on the Royal decree in 1916.
 Construction was finished by 1919 and King Alfonso inaugurated the metro line himself on the 17th of October, 1919.
 At the time, however, the metro had just one line which ran for less than four kilometres!

 On the first day that the Madrid metro was open to the public, a total of 56,220 passengers rode that single line.
 Today, the Madrid metro has over 302 stations and 13 lines that span nearly 300 kilometres and on average, two million people take the Madrid metro every single day!

 In the 1930s during the Spanish civil war, it was the first European city to be bombed from the air.